 Unlike a typical bleach application, a bleach wash is mixed with shampoo before it is applied to the hair.

 Mixing the bleach with shampoo will dilute the mixture enough to make it gentle without taking away its ability to remove the black hair dye.

 The ratio is typically 1:2:1, which means one part bleach to two parts developer with one part of shampoo.
 If you want to be cautious, you can go ahead and do two parts of shampoo.

 With the L’Oreal brand, I find it best to use 30 developer.
-You can opt to go lower or higher, but take my professional advice and use the 30.
+Of course, you can opt to go lower or higher, but take my professional advice and use the 30.

 I like to look for small gloves because bigger ones make it hard to work with my hands, and things become messy.

 Since this is a bleach-based procedure, I suggest wearing an old unfavored shirt and making sure to use old towels.
-Anything it comes into contact with is at risk for being lightened.
+Anything it comes into contact with is at risk of being lightened.

-When trying to remove black hair dye, I highly recommend going with a method you feel most comfortable with.
+When removing black hair dye, I highly recommend going with a method you feel most comfortable with.